testalorenzo/climate_repository/README.md

 - Temperature
 - Precipitation

-Notice that, before linking grid data to administrative units, each grid observation has been weighted by population density in 2010 in the same grid.
+Moreover, we also provide the possibility of weighting climate data by population density in 2015 while linking grid data to administrative units.
 Data on population density have been retrieved from [NASA's SEDAC](https://sedac.ciesin.columbia.edu/data/set/gpw-v4-population-density-rev11).

 Stay tuned for updates!